How much time do you think you spend in a car every year?

 FluentU’s videos are subtitled and annotated, providing definitions and additional information about any word.
-It’s an effective, entertaining way to complement the CDs below, and you can take it anywhere with the FluentU mobile app.
+It’s an effective, entertaining way to complement the CDs below, and you can take it anywhere with the FluentU iOS or Android app.

 Just don’t try watching videos behind the wheel!

 “What you understand, you know; and what you know, you don’t forget.”